jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByCommentCount(_findByCommentCount int64) ([]*Post, error)
 ```
-FindByCommentCount searchs against the primary key comment_count and will return []*Post,error This method is a programatically generated finder for Post
+FindByCommentCount searchs against the database table field comment_count and will return []*Post,error This method is a programatically generated finder for Post

 ```go